dieterich-lab/rna_protein_xlnet/README.md

 # `rna_protein_xlnet`: A plugin to run bioinformatical Language Models.

-This projects implements pre-training and fine-tuning of the [XLNET language model](https://arxiv.org/abs/1906.08237) for regressing half lives of RNA and protein sequences.
+This projects implements pre-training and fine-tuning of the [XLNet](https://arxiv.org/abs/1906.08237) language model for regressing half lives of RNA and protein sequences.
 In addition, it supports the extraction of leave-one-out (LOO) scores for fine-tuned models to analyse importance scores of individual inputs.

 In detail, the following steps are implemented: